 With considerable optimization and parallelization, PoPS runs quickly, even for landscapes with millions of cells.

-PoPS is a modular, spatially explicit, discrete-time model, meaning that various components (e.g., weather effects or long-range dispersal) can be included or excluded from the model as necessary (through intuitive on-off switches on the interface) depending on the drivers that influence the species of interest; the model accounts for spatial relationships and movements between grid cells in a landscape; and it forecasts across sequential time steps (which can be specified as either daily, weekly, monthly, or yearly.
+PoPS is a modular, spatially explicit, discrete-time model: various components (e.g., weather effects or long-range dispersal) can be included or excluded from the model as necessary (through intuitive on-off switches on the interface) depending on the drivers that influence the species of interest; the model accounts for spatial relationships and movements between grid cells in a landscape; and it forecasts across sequential time steps (which can be specified as either daily, weekly, monthly, or yearly).

 Learn more about how PoPS handles: